DGouldng/RedStrike/README.md

 ### Hints

-Telegram token bot is require for phishing/tracker.py modules
+Telegram bot token is required for phishing/tracker.py modules

 ### 📩 Telegram Setup for tracker.py
 1. Create a bot using @BotFather → get your bot token.